aj-r/RiotNet/README.md

 This library uses symantic versioning, so version numbers are **not** correlated with version numbers of the Riot API.

-- v4-v5 of RiotNet is compatible with v3 of the Riot APIs.
-If you're upgrading to v4/v5 from a previous version, see the [Upgrade Path](https://github.com/aj-r/RiotNet/wiki/RiotNet-Upgrade-Path).
+- v3 of the Riot API is implemented in versions 4.X-6.X of RiotNet.
+If you're upgrading to 4.X-6.X from a previous version, see the [Upgrade Path](https://github.com/aj-r/RiotNet/wiki/RiotNet-Upgrade-Path).
-- v1-v3 of RiotNet are compatible with the old versions of the Riot APIs (v1/v2, depending on which API you're looking at)
+- v1/v2 of the Riot APIs are implemented in versions 1.X-3.X of RiotNet.
+Do not use those versions as v1/v2 are deprecated.

 ## Basic Usage